How do we use our Marine Space? Mapping Human Uses of the East End Marine Park

 - Marine Restoration

 - Fish and Conch Fishing Area

-Data collected during the mapping workshops has been made available to workshop participants on the CROP Data Portal to the general public and resource managers as maps, GIS mapping layers, and analytical products reflecting the variety and extent of ocean uses.
-The summary report will be available electronically at reefconnect.org.
+Data collected during the mapping workshops was made available online to workshop participants, to the general public and resource managers as maps, GIS mapping layers, and analytical products reflecting the variety and extent of ocean uses.
 Where possible, layers were combined to create a regional file for the entire territory of the USVI.